MaterializeInc/materialize/doc/developer/design/20241008_expression_cache.md

 Below is a detailed set of steps that will happen in startup.

-1. Call `ExpressionCache::reconcile` to remove any invalid entries.
+1. Call `ExpressionCache::open` to remove any invalid entries and retrieve cached entries.
 2. While opening the catalog, for each object:
     a.
-If the object is present in the cache, read the cached optimized expression via `ExpressionCache::get_durable_expression`.
+If the object is present in the cache, use cached optimized expression.
     b.
-Else generate the optimized expressions and insert the expressions via `ExpressionCache::insert_expression`.
+Else generate the optimized expressions and insert the expressions via `ExpressionCache::insert_expressions`.
-3. If in read-write mode, call `ExpressionCache::remove_deploy_generation` to remove the previous deploy generation.
+3. If in read-write mode, call `ExpressionCache::cleanup_all_prior_deploy_generations` to remove the previous deploy generation.

 ### DDL - Create

 1. Execute catalog transaction.
-2. Update cache via `ExpressionCache::insert_expression`.
+2. Update cache via `ExpressionCache::insert_expressions`.

 ### DDL - Drop

-This is optional for v1, on startup `ExpressionCache::reconcile` will update the cache to the correct state.
+This is optional for v1, on startup `ExpressionCache::open` will update the cache to the correct state.

 1. Execute catalog transaction.
 2. Invalidate cache entries via `ExpressionCache::invalidate_entries`.
-3. Re-compute and repopulate cache entries that depended on dropped entries via `ExpressionCache::insert_expression`.
+3. Re-compute and repopulate cache entries that depended on dropped entries via `ExpressionCache::insert_expressions`.

 ### File System Implementation